mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 ![](../assets/preset-filters.png)

-Message presets can have the following statuses:
+Once created, message presets can have the following statuses:

 * **[!UICONTROL Draft]**: The message preset has been saved as a draft and has not been submitted yet.
 Open it to resume the configuration.
 * **[!UICONTROL Processing]**: The message preset has been submitted and is going through several verifications steps.